agouch/SWE-6733---Outdora/README.md

   - Approval from team members
   - Data is secured and organized successfully
 - **Estimated in Story Points:** 8
+- **Rationale**: This task involves organizing profile data in a way that ensures accessibility and security, aligning closely with the application's architecture and security protocols.
+The estimation considers the complexity of database design and the need for approval from team members to ensure the data schema meets both functional requirements and security standards, supporting the overall reliability and scalability of the application.

 ### Preferences

 #### Design UI Submit Form for Preferences